Friskes/celery-starter/README.md

-## Django autoreload adapted for automatic reloading of celery and its modules when changing files in online
+## Django autoreload adapting for automatic reloading of celery and its modules when modify files in online mode

 ### Installing the program